aukilabs/hagall/docs/deployment.md

 1. Configure your domain name to point to your externally exposed public IP address and configure any firewalls and port forwarding rules to allow incoming traffic to ports 80 and 443.
 2. Download the latest Docker Compose YAML file from [GitHub](https://github.com/aukilabs/hagall/blob/main/docker-compose.yml).
 3. Configure the environment variables to your liking (you must at least set `VIRTUAL_HOST`, `LETSENCRYPT_HOST` and `HAGALL_PUBLIC_ENDPOINT`, set these to the domain name you configured in step 1).
-4. Generate an Ethereum-compatible wallet and put its private key in a file called `hagall-private.key` like in the example above; alternatively, see this guide on [how to generate a wallet with MetaMask](https://www.posemesh.org/hagall-upgrade-guide).
+4. Generate an Ethereum-compatible wallet and put its private key in a file called `hagall-private.key` like the example in the [configuration section](configuration.md); alternatively, see this guide on [how to generate a wallet with MetaMask](https://www.posemesh.org/hagall-upgrade-guide).
 5. With the YAML file in the same folder, start the containers using Docker Compose: `docker-compose up -d`

 Just as with the pure Docker setup, we recommend you configure Docker to start automatically with your operating system.
 If you use our standard Docker Compose YAML file, the containers will start automatically after the Docker daemon has started.